English with Creative Writing Emphasis

 Favorite spot on campus

 “My favorite spot on campus changes pretty frequently.
-Sometimes I love sitting in the basement of Hedberg Library or in empty classrooms in Lentz Hall.
+Sometimes I love sitting in the basement of Hedberg Library or empty classrooms in Lentz Hall.
 I like the feeling of being in a classroom; it helps me put aside my thoughts of other things.
 I also like the Esports Arena; it’s a great space to sit and chill out.”

 Biggest surprise so far